-Unrestricted submarine warfare is no longer used by militaries around the world because it was only effective in the early days of submarine warfare.
-Since then, naval technology has progressed to the point where submarines are no longer able to sink large numbers of enemy ships undetected.
+Unrestricted submarine warfare is no longer used by militaries worldwide because it was only effective in the early days of submarine warfare.
+Since then, naval technology has progressed to the point where submarines can no longer sink large numbers of undetected enemy ships.

 Who won World War I?

-The Allies made up of the British Empire, France, Belgium, Italy and the US won World War I. The Central Powers were defeated and surrendered in 1918.
+The Allies, comprised of the British Empire, France, Belgium, Italy, and the US won World War I. The Central Powers were defeated and surrendered in 1918.